Jimmy Savile sexual abuse scandal

 In October 2013, it was announced that inquiries had widened to other hospitals.
-On 26 June 2014, then-Secretary of State for Health Jeremy Hunt reported on the findings of the investigations led by Kate Lampard.
+On 26 June 2014, the Secretary of State for Health Jeremy Hunt reported on the findings of the investigations led by Kate Lampard.
 He said that Savile had sexually assaulted victims aged between 5 and 75 in NHS hospitals, and Hunt apologised to the victims.
 Further investigations, in hospitals and elsewhere, led to additional allegations of sexual abuse by Savile.

 Savile often came into contact with his victims through his creative projects for the BBC and his charitable work for the NHS.
 A significant part of his career and public life involved working with children and young people, including visiting schools and hospital wards.
 He spent 20 years from 1964 presenting Top of the Pops, aimed at a teenage audience, and an overlapping 20 years presenting Jim'll Fix It, in which he helped the wishes of viewers, mainly children, come true.
-During his lifetime, two police investigations considered reports about Savile, the earliest known being in 1958, but none had led to charges; the reports had each concluded that there was insufficient evidence for any charges to be brought related to sexual offences.
+During his lifetime, two police investigations considered reports about Savile, the earliest known being in 1958, but neither investigation had led to charges; each had concluded that there was insufficient evidence for any charges to be brought related to sexual offences.
 In 2007, he had been interviewed by the police under caution and in 2008 he started legal action over allegations in The Sun.
 In October 2012 it was announced that then-Director of Public Prosecutions Keir Starmer would investigate why proceedings against Savile in 2009 were dropped.
 A BBC Newsnight investigation into reports Savile had sexually abused children was scheduled for broadcast on 7 December 2011 but cancelled.
 From October 2012, that cancellation together with the BBC's other handling of concerns about Savile became the subject of further inquiries and investigative reporting.

-The scandal was a major factor leading to the establishment of the wider-ranging Independent Inquiry into Child Sexual Abuse (IICSA), which was announced by then-Home Secretary Theresa May in July 2014 and was initially administered by Baroness Butler-Sloss (appointed July 2014) and Fiona Woolf (appointed 5 September 2014).
+The scandal was a major factor leading to the establishment of the wider-ranging Independent Inquiry into Child Sexual Abuse (IICSA), which was announced by the Home Secretary Theresa May in July 2014 and was initially administered by Baroness Butler-Sloss (appointed July 2014) and Fiona Woolf (appointed 5 September 2014).
 In February 2015, the inquiry was reconfigured as a statutory inquiry under the Inquiries Act 2005 framework chaired by Justice Lowell Goddard.